devajmeireles/fraction/docs/helpers.md

 })->logged(channel: 'stack');
 ```

-Behind the scenes, this will write a log to the requested channel to help you understand the exact moment the action was performed.
-The log output will be assembled as follows:
+Behind the scenes, this will write a log to the requested `channel` to help you understand the exact moment the action was performed.
+The log output will be written as follows:

 ```txt
 [2025-05-31 21:04:10] local.INFO: [<app.name>] Action: [<action name>] executed at 2025-05-31 21:04:10
 ```

+Keep in mind the log is written right after the process is dispatched, which means the log output does not represent the exact moment the action logic was executed.
+For situations where you are interacting with `deferred` or `queued` actions, you might see a difference between the log time and the actual execution time of the action logic, due to the way these actions are processed.